Farmsteads - an alternative development model that’s a practical approach to rural living and land stewardship

 Combining Romance and Reality

-Pending additional support from the community and the re-zoning approval by the Chatt Hills city council, a small farmstead on Hearn Road is both a romantic retreat into nature and a practical approach to rural living and land stewardship.
+A farmstead in Georgia is both a romantic retreat into nature and a practical approach to rural living and land stewardship.

-Owners enjoy privacy, community connectivity, and active participation in sustainable farming while maintaining proximity to Atlanta’s urban amenities.
+Owners enjoy privacy, community connectivity, and active participation in sustainable or small scale farming while maintaining proximity to amenities.
 Whether as a working organic hobby farm, a weekend getaway, or a family homestead, the definition intertwines nostalgia with modern practicality, always honoring the region’s deep commitment to conservation and rural heritage.